turingschool-examples/intro-to-web-typography/readme.md

 The open space in a fully closed, or mostly close, letter, like "o" and "c".
 Some will say a counter only refers to a closed space, and refer to the the partially closed space in a "c" as an open counter.

 ![type terms 4](images/type04.png)

+##### Ascender

+The upward vertical stroke on a lowercase letter that extends upwards above the letter's x-height.
+Lowercase "b" and "h" are examples of letters with ascenders.

+##### Descender

+The downward vertical stroke and falls below the baseline.
+Lowercase "g" and "p" are examples of letters with descenders.

+For a comprehensive and in-depth look at the anatomy of a letterform, take a look at [Typography Deconstructed](http://www.typographydeconstructed.com/).

 #### Guided Practice (We do)